 Sault Ste.
-Marie, Ontario—CLAC is calling on Premier Doug Ford to take quick legislative action for the people of Sault Ste.
+Marie, ON—CLAC is calling on Premier Doug Ford to take quick legislative action for the people of Sault Ste.
 Marie who now face delays and increased costs on its City Hall recladding project.

 CLAC is frustrated for workers and contractors in Sault Ste.
 Marie who are watching public money being flushed down the toilet while two competing labour unions fight about which one of them will get to perform certain work.